All work is due by midnight on January 12th via Canvas

 - The University of Mary Washington’s Digital Knowledge Center provides peer tutoring to all University students on digital projects and assignments.
-Students can schedule 50 minute, one-one-one tutorials with a trained peer tutor on any DS106 related projects.
+Students can schedule 50 minutes, one-on-one tutorials with a trained peer tutor on any DS106 related projects.
 Click Here to set up an appointment.

-Week 2 will be focused on the design.
-For this week you will be ramping up your command of image editing as well as closely considering design elements such as color, font, iconography, etc. Additionally, you will be required to reflect on questions of copyright as it relates to creative works online.
+This assignment will be focused on the design.
+For this assignment, you will be ramping up your command of image editing as well as closely considering design elements such as color, font, iconography, etc. Additionally, you will be required to reflect on questions of copyright as it relates to creative works online.

 General Design & DesignBlitz Resources

-Below you will find a set of general design resources as well as brief descriptions and resources for several concepts of visual / graphic design (Typography, Color, Minimalism, Affordance, Balance, Proportion, Unity, etc) that you will be using in your DesignBlitz assignment.
-You should refer to and review the general resources as a way to familiarize yourself with concepts and approaches to design — they will prove helpful as you complete all your design work this week.
+Below you will find a set of general design resources as well as brief descriptions and resources for several concepts of visual/graphic design (Typography, Color, Minimalism, Affordance, Balance, Proportion, Unity, etc) that you will be using in your DesignBlitz assignment.
+You should refer to and review the general resources as a way to familiarize yourself with concepts and approaches to design — they will prove helpful as you complete all your design work for this assignment.

 You should review the DesignBlitz concepts, specifically, to help you with that particular assignment.
-Your task is to get a basic understanding of these concepts, and spend this week searching for examples of them as you complete your DesignBlitz.
-Refer to this week’s assignment post for details about what you must do to complete the DesignBlitz.
+Your task is to get a basic understanding of these concepts and spend this assignment searching for examples of them as you complete your DesignBlitz.
+Refer to this assignment post for details about what you must do to complete the DesignBlitz.

 General Design Resources